aurimas13/Machine-Learning-Goodness/README.md

 + Check out the code snippet for Decision Trees [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Code/Day_15_Decision_Tree.md).
 + Read John R. Searle's paper contradicting 'Turing Test' as item **15** [here](#worthy-tools) with its analysis as found as **16** [here](#worthy-tools).

-# Neural Networks & Its architectures | Day 16
+# Neural Networks & Its Architectures | Day 16

 + An amazing video on Neural Networks by **3Blue1Brown** youtube channel.
 This video gives a good understanding of Neural Networks and uses Handwritten digit dataset to explain the concept.
 Link to the video found as item 17 [here](worthy-tools) or accessed through